-- Cortisone injections are not to be administered within the last 11 weeks prior to shockwave therapy treatment
+- Cortisone injections are not to be administered within the last 11 weeks before shockwave therapy treatment

-- Sometimes there may be some bruising and hemorrhaging tendencies and coagulation system disturbances.
-As such if you are on warfrin or other anti-coagulant therapies please notify your clinician
+- Sometimes there may be some bruising and haemorrhaging tendencies and coagulation system disturbances.
+As such if you are on warfarin or other anti-coagulant therapies please notify your clinician

-- If you have a cardiac pacemaker please notify your clinician prior to treatment as shockwave therapy may interfere with this
+- If you have a cardiac pacemaker please notify your clinician before treatment as shockwave therapy may interfere with this

 - Acute inflammation in the treatment area